 “No.” Her distrust, her screaming, her accusations had caused him to dive into the bottle in the first place, but she couldn’t handle facing the consequences of her actions.
-Not two nights in a row.
+Not again.
 And not around Brayden.
 “If he’s real bad, call Brent and see if you can drop him off there.
 Otherwise, take him home.”

 Before Sarah could hang up, Kylie rushed to ask, “Is my sister still there?”